Crossed products and the Mackey-Rieffel-Green machine

-The crossed product construction provides a huge source of examples in $C^*$-algebra theory, and they play important r\^oles in many applications of $C^*$-algebras in other fields of mathematics, like group representation theory and topology (here in particular in connection with the Baum-Connes conjecture).
-It is the purpose of this article to present in a concise way some of the most important constructions and features of crossed products with emphasis on the Mackey-Rieffel-Green mashine as a basic technique to investigate the structure of crossed products.
+The crossed product construction provides a major source of examples in $C^*$-algebra theory, and it plays an important r\^ole in many applications of $C^*$-algebras in other fields of mathematics, like group representation theory and topology--here in particular in connection with the Baum-Connes conjecture, which we shall treat in \cite{KK}.
+It is the purpose of this article to present in a concise way some of the most important constructions and features of crossed products with emphasis on the Mackey-Rieffel-Green machine as a basic technique to investigate the ideal structure of crossed products.
+The contents of the first six sections of this chapter are also basic for the understanding of the contents of \cite{KK}.
+Detailed proofs of most of the results on crossed products presented in this chapter (if not given here) can be found in the monograph \cite{Wi-crossed} by Dana Williams.
 Note that the material covered in this article is almost perpendicular to the material covered in Pedersen's book \cite{Ped}.
 Hence we recommend the interested reader to also have a look into \cite{Ped} to obtain a more complete and balanced picture of the theory.
 Pedersen's book also provides a good introduction into the general theory of $C^*$-algebras.
-An incomplete list of other good references on the general theory of $C^*$-algebas is \cite{Dav, Dix, Mur}.
-Some general notation: if $X$ is a locally compact Hausdorff space and $E$ is a normed linear space, then we denote be $C_b(X,E)$ the space of bounded continuous $E$-valued functions on $X$ and by $C_c(X,E)$ and $C_0(X,E)$ those functions in $C_b(X,E)$ which have compact supports or which vanish at infinity.
-If $E=\CC$, then we simply write $C_b(X), C_c(X)$ and $C_0(X)$, respectively.
-If $E$ and $F$ are two linear spaces, then $E\odot F$ always denotes the algebraic tensor product of $E$ and $F$ and we reserve the sign ``$\otimes$'' for certain kinds of topological tensor products.
+An incomplete list of other good references on the general theory of $C^*$-algebas is \cites{Bla06, Dav, Dix, Mur}.
+The Morita (or correspondence) category has been studied in more detail in \cite{EKQR2}.